-Zinc-nickel is an environmentally- and operator-friendly alternative to cadmium.
+Zinc-nickel plating is an environmentally and safer alternative to cadmium and can be used across a wide range of industries.
 It combines the sacrificial coating properties of zinc with the strength, ductility, and corrosion resistance of nickel – creating a surface finish that, in some cases, is superior to cadmium.

 Although an LHE zinc-nickel deposit has been available for over 20 years, it has seen a significant increase in use over the last few years coinciding with the aerospace industry’s and the environmental push to find safe and viable alternatives to cadmium coatings.
 Selective plating process of zinc-nickel is approved by Boeing, Goodrich, Messier-Bugatti-Dowty, Bell, NASA, Airbus, and more.

 Zinc-nickel plating specifications

 In addition to the numerous commercial specifications written, AMS 2451/9, Brush Plating Zinc-Nickel, Low Hydrogen Embrittlement was written to cover the requirements for brush plating zinc-nickel by electrodeposition.
 When tested in accordance with ASTM B 117, zinc-nickel withstands 1000 hours of exposure to salt spray corrosion with no evidence of base metal corrosion; as well as passing hydrogen embrittlement testing with notched tensile samples being subjected to a 200-hour sustained load test at 75% of the notched ultimate tensile strength.
 This conforms with ASTM F519 and all applicable Federal, Military, AMS, ASTM requirements.